rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   CCPA’s requirements.
 You can also provide your customers with a **“Do Not Sell My Information** option.
 - **Consumer requests**: Establish a system for processing consumer rights requests.
 -
-- **Train**: train your team on how to handle personal information and consumer requests.
+- **Train**: Educate your team on how to handle personal information and consumer requests. requests.
 - **Security**: enforce the security of personal information to avoid breaches and security incidents, make a risk assessment, and be sure to have an